• Ntc

 A bad precedent for digital Nepal!

 The government of Nepal promotes the idea of a digital Nepal.
 Compared to other sectors, ICT is a comparatively more affluent one so far.
 However, a ban on social networks would put a dent in the government’s ambitions for a digital transformation of the country.
 Facebook alone has around 16 million users in Nepal and is the most widely used social network in Nepal.
-Its ban will set a bad precedent for the government and its digital aspirations.
+Its ban sets a bad precedent for the government and its digital aspirations.

 Mobile wallets for digital payment in Nepal